-How Long Will It Take to Install Fiber Optic Internet in My Commercial Building?
+How Long Does It Take To Install Fiber Optic Internet in my Commercial Building?

 When looking into installing fiber optic internet in your building, there are many factors to consider and nearly all of them impact your timeline.

 It could be the size of the project that takes time or the difficulty of access.
 It could be the distance to the nearest fiber ring or a dozen other things.

 We've captured six of the variables that can impact your fiber optic installation the most, so you can get a better idea of your timeline before kicking off the project.

 What is Fiber Installation?